Energy and Sustainability

 Our lead HES provider is Energy Efficiencies Solutions.
 To find out more about them, click here. http://eesgogreen.com/

-Street Light Conversion Project – The street light LED conversion project kicks off in October 2019 and will be implemented through June 2020.
-The project is expected to save over $100,000 after paying bond costs, and will save some $300,000 per year after paying off the 10-year bond.
+Street Light Conversion Project – Construction to replace the conventional street lights with LED street lights began in October 2020.
+The project initially consisted of a complete audit and evaluation of the current street lights, design work based on current conditions, reconciliation of street light data with the electric utility, and application for conversion incentive funds from the electric utility.
+Construction will take place through January 2021.
+Upon completion, the project is expected to save over $100,000 after paying bond costs, and will save over $300,000 per year after paying off the 10-year bond.
 Contact Energy Coordinator, Michael Harris, PE for more information at 860-638-4854.

 In late 2017, the Middletown Clean Energy Task Force contemplated updating the City’s Energy Plan and discussed the need to broaden the effort to include climate disruption and the opportunity for addressing sustainability issues.
 After hosting a presentation by the newly emerging Sustainable CT program, modelled after a successful, similar program in New Jersey, the Clean Energy Task Force quickly developed and supported a resolution by the city’s Common Council to officially join the program.